Top 10 Free Reporting Tools for Your Business

-- Dynamic SQL database: SQL can be used, or you can instruct the dynamic SQL of the Seal engine to query the data source.
+1. Dynamic SQL database.
+Users can either use SQL or instruct the Seal engine's dynamic SQL to query the data system.

-- Local pivot tables: You can display the element in the pivot tables and reports using drag and drop.
+2. Local pivot tables.
+Users can display the element in the pivot tables and dashboards using drag and drop.
 It also supports HTML5 charts.

 8. Open Reports

-Open Reports is another web-based reporting service that enables users to preview reports that are dynamically created in HTML, PDF, or XLS format via a web browser.
-The reporting software is created in Java.
+Open Reports is another web-based data reporting.
+It allows users to preview dynamically created files in HTML, PDF, or XLS format via a web browser.
+This software was developed using Java.

 9. Easy Report

-Accessible Report also provides support for Colspan and RowSpan.
-The Reporting tool enables users to perform the following functions- export Excel Reports, fixed table header, chart display, and left column functions.
+Also, Easy Report supports Colspan and RowSpan attributes.
+The reporting tool allows performing the following functions: users can export Excel Reports, fixed table header, chart display, and left column functions.

-It is a 100 percent open-source BI suite that is designed and managed by SpagoBI lab's Engineering Group.
-It provides latent analytics features which include traditional reporting, charting capabilities and bespoke solutions like geo-location analytics, social network analytics, self-service analytics, and what-if analytics.
+SpagoBi is a 100% open-source suite, designed and managed by SpagoBI lab's Engineering Group.
+This reporting tool provides data analytics features, including traditional reporting, charting capabilities and bespoke solutions like geo-location analytics, social network analytics, self-service analytics, and what-if analytics.

-Not only that, but the reporting tool also possesses the timing of task function and also supports query engines like Hive for the big data solution.
-The latest adaption includes the client as well as the authority management module.
+This reporting tool also possesses the timing of task functions.
+Also, it supports query engines like Hive for the big data solution.
+The latest adaptation includes the client and the authority management module.

 Choosing a free data reporting tool certainly has its advantages and offers useful features.
 But, it would be best if you considered the potential downsides of using a non-paid one.
 For instance, fixing a bug may take too much time, and you'll need to find another solution.